 Small wind turbines

-New Zealand has excellent wind resources and increasing numbers of wind farms are being proposed and built.
+New Zealand has excellent wind resources and increasing numbers of wind farms have been proposed and built.
 Small scale and micro wind turbines are also available for homes, farms and businesses that want to generate their own wind power.

 - How wind turbines work